Lil' Kim: 2009–2011: Dancing with the Stars and Black Friday

 On March 10, 2009, the song "Girls" by Korean singer Seven featuring Lil' Kim was released through digital stores as his U.S. debut single.
 Lil' Kim appeared in the music video that was released on the same day.
 "Girls" was produced by Darkchild.
 On March 24, 2009, she released the song "Download" featuring R&B singers T-Pain and Charlie Wilson.
 It was written by Lil' Kim and T-Pain and produced by Trackmasters.
 The song samples "Computer Love" by Zapp.
 Although it missed the Hot 100, it did chart on the Billboard Hot R&B/Hip-Hop Songs chart, peaking at number 21.

 Lil' Kim appeared on the eighth season of reality series Dancing with the Stars, which began airing on March 9, 2009.
-She was paired with professional dancer Derek Hough until the dance couple was eliminated on May 5, 2009, against Ty Murray and his partner Chelsie Hightower, putting her at fifth place from all thirteen contestants that season.
-Her elimination was met by many boos from the audience, as she was a consistent high-scorer and a fan favorite.
+She was paired with professional dancer Derek Hough.
+They were eliminated on May 5, 2009, against Ty Murray and his partner Chelsie Hightower, putting Lil' Kim at fifth place among all thirteen contestants that season.
+Her elimination was met by many boos from the audience, as she was a consistent high-scorer and fan favorite.

 On February 16, 2010, the Ludacris song "Hey Ho", which featured Lil' Kim and Lil Fate, was released as a promo single for his seventh studio album Battle of the Sexes.
 In June 2010, Lil' Kim started her 2010 Tour, her first headlining tour since 2000.
 It took her across the US, as well as Canada and Europe.

 Lil' Kim released her second mixtape, Black Friday, on February 14, 2011.
 The video for the title track was released on February 16, 2011.
 The mixtape received mostly negative reviews from critics.
 It was made available for purchase via PayPal.
-In May 2011, Lil' Kim performed in South Africa as part of the music festival ZarFest alongside Fat Joe, Timbaland and Ciara.
+In May 2011, Lil' Kim performed in South Africa as part of the music festival ZarFest alongside Fat Joe, Timbaland, and Ciara.

 On June 19, 2011, Lil' Kim performed alongside G-Unit member Shawty Lo and hinted a possible working relationship with G-Unit Records.
 That same month the song Lil' Kim, along with Rick Ross, was featured on titled "Anything (To Find You)", by R&B singer Monica was leaked.
 The song, which samples the Notorious B.I.G.'s "Who Shot Ya?", initially featured just Lil' Kim, but her second verse was removed to make room for Ross.
 Her vocals were then removed fully due to contractual issues with B.I.G.'s estate.

 In August 2011, Lil' Kim performed four dates in Australia as part of the WinterBeatz Festival alongside Fabolous, Mario, 50 Cent and G-Unit.
-During the August, 17 date in Perth, she joined 50 Cent on stage for a performance of "Magic Stick".
+During the August, 17 date in Perth, she joined 50 Cent on stage for a performance of "Magic Stick“.
 It marked the first time the pair had performed the song together.
-On November 28, 2011, Lil' Kim released a buzz single called "I Am Not the One".
+On November 28, 2011, Lil' Kim released a buzz single called "I Am Not the One“.
 She also announced that she would release an EP, but it was later shelved for unknown reasons.